wombleton/gitlaw-nz/acts/B/Bylaws Act 1910.md

 ##### 1 Short Title and commencement

-*   This Act may be cited as the Bylaws Act 1910, and shall come into operation on the 1st day of January 1911\.
+*   This Act may be cited as the Bylaws Act 1910, and shall come into operation on 1 January 1911\.

 ##### 2 Interpretation

 *   In this Act, unless a different intention appears from the context or subject-matter,---

-    _Bylaw_ means any rule or regulation which is made by any local authority by virtue of any Act now or hereafter to be in force, and which is termed a bylaw in the Act by virtue of which it is so made
+    _bylaw_ means any rule or regulation which is made by any local authority by virtue of any Act now or hereafter to be in force, and which is termed a bylaw in the Act by virtue of which it is so made

-    _Local authority_ means---
+    _local authority_ means---

-    *   (a) any local authority within the meaning of the [Local Government Act 2002][30]; or.
+    *   (a) any local authority within the meaning of the [Local Government Act 2002][31]; or.

-    *   (b) Any body corporate of any kind whatsoever having authority, under any Act now or hereafter to be in force, to make any rules or regulations which are in that Act termed bylaws; or
+    *   (b) any body corporate of any kind whatsoever having authority, under any Act now or hereafter to be in force, to make any rules or regulations which are in that Act termed bylaws; or

-    *   (c) Any Board, Council, Trustees, or other body of persons being the governing body of any corporation of any kind whatsoever and having authority, under any Act now or hereafter to be in force, to make any rules or regulations which are in that Act termed bylaws, or (where the context or subject-matter so requires) the corporation of any such governing body.
+    *   (c) any Board, Council, Trustees, or other body of persons being the governing body of any corporation of any kind whatsoever and having authority, under any Act now or hereafter to be in force, to make any rules or regulations which are in that Act termed bylaws, or (where the context or subject-matter so requires) the corporation of any such governing body.

-    Local authority: paragraph (a) of this definition was amended by section 413(6), 1954 No 76 and section [7(3)][31] Local Government Amendment Act (No 3) 1977 (1977 No 122).

-    Local authority: paragraph (a) of this definition was substituted, as from 1 July 2003, by section [262][32] Local Government Act 2002 (2002 No 84). _See_ sections [273 to 314][33] of that Act as to the savings and transitional provisions.
+    Section 2 **local authority** paragraph (a): replaced, on 1 July 2003, by [section 262][32] of the Local Government Act 2002 (2002 No 84).

-## Confirmation of bylaws
+#### Confirmation of bylaws

 ##### 3 Application to Minister for confirmation of bylaw

 *   \[Repealed\]

-    A reference in subsections (1) and (4) to the ""Minister of Local Government"" replaced, as from 21 September 1972, a reference to the ""Minister of Internal Affairs"" pursuant to section 5(a) Minister of Local Government Act 1972 (1972 No 10).

-    Subsection (4) was amended, as from 10 December 1976, by section 2 Bylaws Amendment Act 1976 (1976 No 78) by substituting the expression ""3 years"" for the expression ""twelve months"".

-    Sections 3 to 11 were repealed, as from 3 June 1998, by section [3][34] Bylaws Amendment Act 1998 (1998 No 29). _See_ section [4][35] of that Act as to the continuation of certificates of confirmation.
+    Section 3: repealed, on 3 June 1998, by [section 3][33] of the Bylaws Amendment Act 1998 (1998 No 29).

 ##### 4 Confirmation of bylaw by Minister

 *   \[Repealed\]

-    A reference to the ""Minister of Local Government"" replaced, as from 21 September 1972, a reference to the ""Minister of Internal Affairs"" pursuant to section 5(a) Minister of Local Government Act 1972 (1972 No 10).

-    Sections 3 to 11 were repealed, as from 3 June 1998, by section [3][34] Bylaws Amendment Act 1998 (1998 No 29). _See_ section [4][35] of that Act as to the continuation of certificates of confirmation.
+    Section 4: repealed, on 3 June 1998, by [section 3][33] of the Bylaws Amendment Act 1998 (1998 No 29).

 ##### 5 Confirmation of bylaw where immaterial error or defect

 *   \[Repealed\]

-    Sections 3 to 11 were repealed, as from 3 June 1998, by section [3][34] Bylaws Amendment Act 1998 (1998 No 29). _See_ section [4][35] of that Act as to the continuation of certificates of confirmation.
+    Section 5: repealed, on 3 June 1998, by [section 3][33] of the Bylaws Amendment Act 1998 (1998 No 29).

 ##### 6 Certificate of confirmation

 *   \[Repealed\]

-    A reference to the ""Minister of Local Government"" replaced, as from 21 September 1972, a reference to the ""Minister of Internal Affairs"" pursuant to section 5(a) Minister of Local Government Act 1972 (1972 No 10).

-    Sections 3 to 11 were repealed, as from 3 June 1998, by section [3][34] Bylaws Amendment Act 1998 (1998 No 29). _See_ section [4][35] of that Act as to the continuation of certificates of confirmation.
+    Section 6: repealed, on 3 June 1998, by [section 3][33] of the Bylaws Amendment Act 1998 (1998 No 29).

 ##### 7 Effect of certificate of confirmation

 *   \[Repealed\]

-    Sections 3 to 11 were repealed, as from 3 June 1998, by section [3][34] Bylaws Amendment Act 1998 (1998 No 29). _See_ section [4][35] of that Act as to the continuation of certificates of confirmation.
+    Section 7: repealed, on 3 June 1998, by [section 3][33] of the Bylaws Amendment Act 1998 (1998 No 29).

 ##### 8 Restrictions on effect of certificate

 *   \[Repealed\]

-    A reference in subsection (3) to the ""Minister of Local Government"" replaced, as from 21 September 1972, a reference to the ""Minister of Internal Affairs"" pursuant to section 5(a) Minister of Local Government Act 1972 (1972 No 10).

-    Sections 3 to 11 were repealed, as from 3 June 1998, by section [3][34] Bylaws Amendment Act 1998 (1998 No 29). _See_ section [4][35] of that Act as to the continuation of certificates of confirmation.
+    Section 8: repealed, on 3 June 1998, by [section 3][33] of the Bylaws Amendment Act 1998 (1998 No 29).

 ##### 9 Certificate not to be questioned in Court

 *   \[Repealed\]

-    Sections 3 to 11 were repealed, as from 3 June 1998, by section [3][34] Bylaws Amendment Act 1998 (1998 No 29). _See_ section [4][35] of that Act as to the continuation of certificates of confirmation.
+    Section 9: repealed, on 3 June 1998, by [section 3][33] of the Bylaws Amendment Act 1998 (1998 No 29).

 ##### 10 Confirmation not to affect prior proceedings for enforcement

 *   \[Repealed\]

-    Sections 3 to 11 were repealed, as from 3 June 1998, by section [3][34] Bylaws Amendment Act 1998 (1998 No 29). _See_ section [4][35] of that Act as to the continuation of certificates of confirmation.
+    Section 10: repealed, on 3 June 1998, by [section 3][33] of the Bylaws Amendment Act 1998 (1998 No 29).

 ##### 11 Regulations

 *   \[Repealed\]

-    Subsection (4) was amended, as from 1 April 1978, by section 114(6) Public Finance Act 1977 by substituting the words ""Consolidated Account"" for the words ""Consolidated Revenue Account"" (as substituted for a reference to the ""Consolidated Fund"").
-The words ""Public Account, and shall form part of the Consolidated Account"" should now be read as ""Crown Bank Account"" pursuant to section [83][36] Public Finance Act 1989\.

-    Sections 3 to 11 were repealed, as from 3 June 1998, by section [3][34] Bylaws Amendment Act 1998 (1998 No 29). _See_ section [4][35] of that Act as to the continuation of certificates of confirmation.
+    Section 11: repealed, on 3 June 1998, by [section 3][33] of the Bylaws Amendment Act 1998 (1998 No 29).

-## Quashing or amending of bylaws by the High Court
+#### Quashing or amending of bylaws by the High Court

 ##### 12 Order by High Court to quash or amend invalid bylaw